Surajpnaik36/Tindog/README.md

 # Tindog
-You can view the webiste by clicking <a href="https://surajpnaik36.github.io/Tindog/index.html>here<a>.
+You can view the webiste by clicking [here](#https://surajpnaik36.github.io/Tindog/index.html)